0xDEADCADE/ps4fancontrol/README.md

-# ps4fancontrol
+# ps4fancontrol-nogui

-Just a simple program to change the fan speed from linux (PS4)
+Just a simple program to change the fan speed from linux (PS4) (Removed xforms dependency)

 ## Build
-Download, build, install the XForms Toolkit: http://xforms-toolkit.org/

 Type
 ```